kanatti/textdraw/docs/ARCHITECTURE.md

 ## Components

 The `Component` trait defines UI elements that can render themselves (`draw` method).
 All components must also implement `EventHandler` (via trait bound `Component: EventHandler`), ensuring every UI component can participate in event handling.

+Components can optionally be stateful to keep local state that doesn't belong in the global `AppState` (e.g., scroll position in `HelpModal`).
+Though, note that all components are created once during app startup, so their state persists between hiding and showing (e.g., modal scroll position is preserved).

 ## Event Dispatching